zankia/damas-core/4-Specifications.md

 409 Conflict              text/html (error message) all objects already exist with these identifiers 500 Internal Server Error text/html (error message) error while accessing the database
 ```

-> The _id key is used as unique object identifier string.
-If it is not provided in input, it will be set with a unique default identifier.
+> Returns the created element or an array containing the created elements in case of a multiple creation request.

-> In case of a multiple object creation, the returned json is an array of objects ordered using the same order as the input array.
+> In case of a multiple element creation, the returned JSON is an array of objects ordered using the same order as the input array.

 > 207 Multi-Status happens when some specified identifiers already exist.
 A null value is returned in the array at corresponding position

 ### read
-Retrieve object(s) by identifier(s).
+Retrieve one or more elements giving their identifier(s).
 In addition to the GET method, a POST method is provided to avoid the limitation of the URL length.

 #### HTTP Requests
 * `GET` `/api/read/id1,id2`
 * `POST` `/api/read/` `application/json` identifier string or array of identifier strings

+> The HTTP headers are often limited by HTTP servers to a maximum size.
+NodeJS maximum header size is 80KB.
+The POST method is provided to avoid this limitation in order to read large numbers of identifiers.

 #### HTTP Responses
 ```http